Rules & Regulations

 - All semifinalists and finalists will be publicly recognized prior to the presentation of the prize awards.
 The remaining semifinalists will receive a cash award of $100 at the Finals Round on Sunday.
 Semifinalists must be present at the finals to claim the award.

 Each semifinalist will be given forty minutes.
-Semifinalists are encourage to dress appropriately in performance attire.
+Semifinalists are encouraged to dress appropriately in performance attire.
 For violin and cello, judges will listen to the concerto, all or selected portions of Bach, and the sonata.
 For classical guitar, judges will require all of the concerto and solo unaccompanied piece.
 The judges may interrupt the performer at any time during the performance.
 This is a closed round, no one except judges and proctors will be allowed in Symphony Hall.

 Each finalist will perform his/her entire concerto uninterrupted (additional material may be requested each year, and all contestants will be notified at least one month in advance).
 This round will be conducted in a public concert, finalists must dress in formal concert attire.